 Burn only seasoned timber products with a moisture content of less than 20%.
 To obtain this moisture content allow cut wood to dry for at least 12-18 months.

-Do not burn construction timber, treated of painted wood, manufactured board or pallets.
+Do not burn construction timber, treated or painted wood, manufactured board or pallets, firelogs, compressed logs, briquettes, solid fuel.